Chrom125/T2TyDNA/README.md

 > By default telomere length estimates are disabled, you can activate it by changing the value of tel_len from "no" to "yes" in the ```./scr/config``` file.

-> ⚠️ IMPORTANT: If your not instered in genome phasing skip this step.
+> ⚠️ IMPORTANT: If you are not instered in genome phasing skip this step.

 ```sh
 mamba create -n clair3